This is part of my Third Friday Cocktails series. Find cocktail recipes, drink mixing techniques and lore right here on the 3rd Friday of the month.

 According to my cocktail heroes The New Cocktail Hour (Note: I sincerely cannot recommend this book enough.
 It’s the best), the Manhattan likely got it’s start in the 1870’s (ah, the beginning of the Gilded Age!) at, well, the Manhattan Club.

-What Kind of Vermouth for a Manhattan?
+What Kind of Vermouth is in a Manhattan?

-Sweet.
+Manhattans are made with sweet vermouth.
 Thank you for coming to my TED Talk.

 I’m just playing.
 You do want to use sweet vermouth in a Manhattan but it’s not quite so basic.
 I like Dolin Rouge (easy to find, very inexpensive) and Carpano Antica (harder to find, at least around here).
 There’s lots of options when selecting the best vermouth for your Manhattan, and you’ll really only know what you like if you taste around.
 The most important thing about vermouth is storing it in the fridge once opened, it oxidizes rapidly if stored at room temperature.
 You only need a little vermouth in the drink, so a bottle can last for quite a while.